Housing

 To locate their PID, students may need to select “Show My Personal Name and Data” from the drop-down menu in the “Viewing Options” box and then click “Update View.”

-The Wait List Housing Process operates after regular fall and spring housing assignments are made.
-Students who do not receive a housing assignment will automatically be placed on the waitlist.
+The Open-Selection process operates after housing assignments are made.
+Students who do not receive a housing assignment will automatically be able to participate in Open Selection to choose from remaining available units.

-Note: While it is possible to receive an offer for housing as part of the waitlist process, University Housing is not guaranteed and it is important for students to investigate options on the open market while managing the waitlist process.
+Note: While it is possible to receive an offer for housing as part of the open selection process, University Housing is not guaranteed and it is important for students to investigate options on the open market while managing the waitlist process.

 OCHA provides advice on finding rentals in non-Columbia owned buildings and maintains a website and online database of available rooms, apartments, and apartment shares in the greater metropolitan area.
 This service is open to all Columbia students, full- and part-time.